LinsiLin/Store-Database-System/README.md

 # Part1: The Semantic-Conceptual Model

-The goal of this part is to create a complete technical document that will define in detail the conceptual design and architecture of your database system.
-Note that this milestone is a professional document that is read by technical and non-technical people and teams (i,e CEO, CTO, Project Managers, Founders, Engineers, Testers....).
+I created a complete technical document that defines in detail the conceptual design and architecture of database system.

 ## Section I: Project Description
 In this section, I created a complete description of the idea for Store Database System project.